In this comparison of KiwiCo Atlas vs. Little Passports, I show you everything my kids liked and disliked about each subscription.

 My oldest son talks about Little Passports to his friends like he went on a vacation around the world!

-I encourage you to read this full comparison, but if you’re short on time, I give the slight edge to Little Passports.
+I encourage you to read this full comparison, but if you’re short on time, I give a slight edge to Little Passports.
 You can find all their information on their site here.

 What Is a STEAM Subscription Box